DataDog/nginx-datadog/doc/API.md

 whose value is the result of evaluating the specified `<value>` in the context of the current request.  `<value>` is a string that may contain `$`-[variables][2] (including those provided by this module).

+### `datadog_delegate_sampling`
+- **syntax** `datadog_delegate_sampling [on|off]`
+- **default** `off`
+- **context** `http`, `server`, `location`

+If `on`, and if nginx is making the trace sampling decision (i.e. if nginx is the first service in the trace), then delegate the sampling decision to the upstream service.  nginx will make a provisional sampling decision, and convey it along with the intention to delegate to the upstream.
+The upstream service might then make its own sampling decision and convey that decision back in the response.
+If the upstream does so, then nginx will use the upstream's sampling decision instead of the provisional decision.

+Sampling delegation exists to allow nginx to act as a reverse proxy for multiple different services, where the trace sampling decision can be better made within the service than it can within nginx.

+Sampling delegation is `off` by default.
+The directive's argument can be a variable expression that evaluates to either of `on` or `off`.
+If the directive's argument is omitted, then it is as if it were `on`.

 ### `datadog_enable`
 - **syntax** `datadog_enable`